RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/client-connections.md

 ### Client configuration

-To connect to a database configured with SSL/TLS encryption, either use one of the Redis clients that inherently support SSL encryption, or use any Redis client and create a secured tunnel between the client machine and the RS nodes.
+To connect to a database configured with TLS encryption, either use one of the Redis clients that inherently support SSL encryption, or use any Redis client and create a secured tunnel between the client machine and the RS nodes.

-To learn which clients inherently support SSL/TLS, refer to this [blog post](https://redislabs.com/blog/secure-redis-ssl-added-to-redsmin-and-clients).
+To learn which clients inherently support TLS, refer to this [blog post](https://redislabs.com/blog/secure-redis-ssl-added-to-redsmin-and-clients).

 To create a secure tunnel between the client machine and the RS nodes,